datstat-consulting/PyLevyProcess/README.md

  Lévy processes are a general class of stochastic processes that include Brownian motion (Wiener process), Poisson processes, and many other stochastic processes used in finance, physics, and other fields. `PyLevyProcess` automates work for modelling returns as Levy processes.
 Note that you will have to do a serial correlation test to verify whether increments are independent.
 You may use a function like, for example, `statsmodels.stats.stattools.durbin_watson`.

+## To-do

+- Replace Monte-Carlo method with Hamiltonian Monte-Carlo to ensure independent and stationary simulated increments.

 # Examples
 ## Preliminaries
 Import the class.